-Gently bang the baking trays on the floor to smooth out the macarons and displace any air bubbles.
+Gently bang the baking trays on a work surface to smooth out the macarons and displace any air bubbles.

-Leave the trays for about 30 minutes (depending on the room temperature and humidity), allowing the macarons to dry.
-When tacky (no longer sticky) put them in the oven, and bake for 12-15 minutes.
-The macarons are cooked when they easily peel away from the baking parchment.
+Leave the trays for about 20 minutes (depending on the room temperature and humidity), allowing the macarons to dry.
+When tacky (no longer sticky) put them in the oven, and bake for 7 minutes, then turn the oven temperature down to 150 degrees C / 130 degrees C fan and bake for a further 5 minutes.
+The macarons are cooked when they peel away from the baking parchment.